ragavi94/DevopsProject/milestone3/README.md

 INFRASTRUCTURE UPGRADE - CHECKBOX.IO:

 Microservices isolate functionalities of a software  into modules that helps you keep the software distributed, enables ease of testing and high availability.
 We use a kubernetes cluster with master and 3 worker nodes to host the microservice that converts a markdown into html. we also modified the existing checkboxio server code to make http post calls to the kubernetes cluster's Ip and  render the markdown rather than making a local function call.
-The 3 worker nodes introduces hihh availability.
+The 3 worker nodes introduces high availability.
 Server failure on one of the worker nodes does not affect the functionality or service.

+We have setup a kubernetes cluster for this purpose.
+Initially we have created 4 droplets in digital ocean, in which one of them is master and the other  3 act as worker nodes.

+To create the droplets on digital ocean: cd DevopsProject/milestone3/ansible_scripts/kubernetes sudo ansible-playbook create.yml -i inventory --ask-vault-pass -e @~/DevopsProject/milestone3/ansible_scripts/vars/main.yml

+To install the updates and initialize setup on master and worker nodes and to deploy the built image on worker nodes: cd DevopsProject/milestone3/ansible_scripts/kubernetes sudo ansible-playbook main.yml -i inventory --ask-vault-pass -e @~/DevopsProject/milestone3/ansible_scripts/vars/main.yml

+ The required updates and kubernetes application package has been installed on the master and the slave nodes.
+A kubernetes cluster has been formed with the master and the 3 nodes by copying the tokens generated from the master to the worker nodes.
+We have a Dockerfile which runs a node script to convert the marqdown to html and this built image from the Dockerfile is pushed to the dockerhub.
+We create a deployment on the worker nodes using the built image on the 3 worker nodes.
+A HTTP request with marqdown has been sent from the checkbox deployment server to the master node.
+The master node acts as a load balancer and sends this to one of the 3 worker nodes, from where we obtain the http respone with the html content, that would be displayed on the page.

+Execute a script which would send the marqdown to html conversion as a http request to the load balancing IP instead of calling the marqdown.render locally.
+This script returns a prompt to which we have to provide the master IP and nodeport, which is set as an environment variable in the checkbox production server.

+cd DevopsProject/milestone3/ansible_scripts/
+sudo ansible-playbook checkbox_marqdown.yml -i inventory --ask-vault-pass -e @~/DevopsProject/milestone3/ansible_scripts/vars/main.yml

 SPECIAL COMPONENT - CANARY RELEASE FOR CHECKBOX.IO: